Wondering where to eat in Maui if you love Japanese food? Check out this list of the best sushi in Maui, Hawaii!

 A visit to the sushi bar isn’t necessarily cheap, though.
 Despite this, it’s definitely worth it.
 Sushi rolls cost around $4.75 to $17.75, depending on the type of fish.

 Overall, Sansei is the place to visit if you’re up for a meal that’s a little bit on the fancy side.
-Plus, it’s one of the best restaurants in West Maui.
+Plus, it’s the best Japanese restaurant Maui has to offer.

 3. Miso Phat